The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 Don't be afraid to keep your 2-minute burst on time in whatever song it lands in.
 As with the 60-second delay, you're only losing Pitch Perfects, so it's not a total disaster.
 Matching the party's burst is far more important.

 If you're dead at a time that was supposed to have a burst, it can be tricky.
 Try to do the best you can without losing total skill uses.
 Usually either it'll be too late and a set of uses is already lost, or you can safely delay them to the odd minute, or you need to use them as soon as possible.
-You may need to disjoint Battle Voice in the latter case.

 ## Targeting macros